Spring Term overview – Year 1

-In Science the children will learn about the Season of Autumn.
+In Science the children will continue to learn about the Season, looking closely at Spring.
 They will look at Scientific features including weather, temperature and observable changes in the local area.
-They will extend their investigation skills through developing a line of inquiry, making observations and becoming familiar with Scientific vocabulary through the study of ‘Materials’.
-This will provide the children with the opportunity to begin working scientifically.
+They will extend their investigation skills through developing a better knowledge of animal groups; including similarities and differences.
+They also explore the basic parts of the human body, particularly those related to their senses.

 Design & Technology